Bulbasaur854/asteroids/README.md

 - Add a background image :white_check_mark:
 - Make the asteroids lumpy instead of perfectly round :white_check_mark:
 - Make the ship have a triangular hit box instead of a circular one :white_check_mark:
+- Add a way for player to return to main menu / quit during gameplay :arrows_clockwise:
+- Track the high score and previous game score :arrows_clockwise:
-- Add a shield power-up :arrows_clockwise:
+- Add a shield power-up
 - Add a speed power-up
 - Create different weapon types
 - Add bombs that can be dropped